 Thousands of people and business were listed annually in Telephone Directories and sadly these books are diminishing with the invention of the mobile phone.
 However, Telephone directories are becoming a very valuable source of information to any genealogist or family historian in trying to locate the different areas where your ancestors lived.
 It is likely that initially owning a telephone illustrates what social level they were at.
 The names of houses are a fascinating way of tracing your ancestors as long as they are the people that actually named the house.
 Many people name their houses after the towns or places they originated from or places that are strongly associated with the family.
 These place names could be vital clues when looking for that missing link.
 House names also contain names of people, eg Alison & Donald become “Aldon” - they could be named after children, spouses or something special in their lives.
 These names should not be overlooked.
 Professions and associations can [...]

-Cornish Immigrants The Cornish legacy to South Africa is a many faceted one.
+Cornish Immigrants The Cornish Immigrants to South Africa has legacy that has numerous facets.
 It embraces a mining and commercial heritage, derived from such eminent early Cornishmen as Francis Oats, Samson Rickard Stuttaford and Charles Chudleigh; a spirit of concern for the under-privileged given by Bishop Colenso and Emily Hobhouse, and the international links provided by the English language which cement family and friendly associations in all English-speaking countries.
 The legacy is also to be found in the place names, streets and buildings of South Africa and in the speech of South Africans today.
 What they eat also has Cornish links, as have what they do, working, playing sport, relaxing or simply their mode of living.
 The weekend excursion, the picnics, the benefit associations and superstitions that still persist, for none of these existed before the mineral revolution and the influx of new blood into South Africa in the second half of the last century.
-The great contribution was the strengthening [...]
+The great contribution was the [...]

 These Municipal Maps have been scanned in and divided into 4 pages where possible as they are huge maps.
 They cover areas such as Cape Peninsular and as far as Stellenbosch, Malmesbury and Hopefield.
 In many instances farms and original farm owners and dates are given.
 You will need to open up each map for each section unfortunately.
 These Western Cape Farm Maps are all in PDF format.
 Please acknowledge this website you would like to use a map for your personal use.
 They are not to be used on any website.
 If there are any errors or images that do not display correctly, please contact me.
 Malmsbury_01_01 Malmsbury_01_2 Malmsbury 01_03 Malmsbury_01_04 Malmsbury_02_1 Malmsbury_02_2 Malmsbury_02_3 Malmsbury_02_4 Malmsbury_03_01 Malmsbury_03_02 Malmsbury_03_03 Malmsbury_03_04 Wynberg_01_1 Wynberg_01_2 Wynberg_01_3 02_Cape_Division_2 02_Cape_Divison_1 02_Cape_Divison_03.pdf 11_Cape_Division_01 11_Cape_Division_02 11_Cape_Division_03 11_Cape_Division_04 12_Cape_Division_01 12_Cape_Division_02 12_Cape_Division_04 13_Cape_Division_01 13_Cape_Division_02 CapeDivision_1_01 CapeDivision_1_02 CapeDivision_1_03 CapeDivision_1_04 CapeDivision_4_01 CapeDivision_4_02 CapeDivision_4_03 CapeDivision_4_04 CapeDivision_5_01 CapeDivision_5_02 CapeDivision_5_03 CapeDivision_5_04 CapeDivision_6_01 CapeDivision_6_02 CapeDivision_6_03 CapeDivision_6_04 CapeDivision_7_01 CapeDivision_7_02 CapeDivision_7_03 CapeDivision_7_04 CapeDivision_8_01 CapeDivision_8_02 CapeDivision_8_03 CapeDivision_8_04 CapeDivision_9_01 CapeDivision_9_02 CapeDivision_9_03 [...]